BatthulaVinay/Tesla-Stock-Prices-Predictions-LSTM/README.md

 - [TensorFlow/Keras](https://www.tensorflow.org/)

-You can install these libraries using: pip install pandas numpy matplotlib seaborn tensorflow
+You can install these libraries using: pip install pandas numpy matplotlib seaborn TensorFlow

 ### **Results**